Principle Investigator:

 Reagan Chan – undergrad, Bioengineering

-Reagan is currently a second-year bioengineering major working in the Spencer lab.
-He joined the Spencer lab in spring 2022.
+Reagan was a second-year bioengineering major working in the Spencer lab.
+He joined the Spencer lab in spring 2022 and has continued research in another group at UC Merced.

 Ruth Verrinder – B.S.
 Bioengineering 2022